-Please Note: The Medical Genomics Laboratory will be closed on Friday, July 3rd, 2015 in observance of the Independence Day holiday.
-The laboratory will accept FedEx packages on Friday, July 3rd, but only if special arrangements have been made in advance iwth the laboratory.
-The MGL will not accept packages on Saturday, July 4th.
-If you are interested in shipping samples ot the Medical Genomcis Laboratory for delivery on Friday, July 3rd, please call the lab at 205-934-5562 prior to shipping your package or page the lab at 205-934-4011, pager #4049 for our shipping address and instructions.
+Please note: The Medical Genomics Laboratory (MGL) will be closed on Thursday, November 26th, and Friday November 27th, 2015 in observance of Thanksgiving.
+The laboratory will still accept Fedex packages on Friday, November 27th and Saturday, November 28th but only if special arrangements have been made in advance with the laboratory.
+If you are interested in shipping samples to the Medical Genomics Laboratory for delivery on Friday, November 27th please call the lab at 205-934-5562 by Wednesday, November 25th to receive special shipping instructions prior to shipping your package.
+If you are interested in shipping samples to the Medical Genomics Laboratory for delivery on Saturday, November 28th, you must page the lab at 205-934-4011 pager # 4049 for our Saturday shipping address and instructions.

 The Medical Genomics Laboratory (MGL) is a CAP-certified nonprofit clinical laboratory at the University of Alabama at Birmingham, offering comprehensive testing for common and rare genetic disorders.
 The MGL specializes in testing for all forms of the neurofibromatoses, including NF1, Legius syndrome (SPRED1 disorder), segmental NF, NF-Noonan, spinal NF, Watson syndrome, NF2, and schwannomatosis.

 Ludwine Messiaen, Ph.D., FACMG, Director